 Our Christian Values are at the centre of everything we do at Fordcombe Church of England Primary School.
 Each week we focus on a different Christian Value.
 This is done explicitly through our Collective Worship time and also throughout our curriculum.
 Children have regular opportunities to reflect on each value and to develop an understanding of the Value in action.
 Each Friday, in our Celebration Worship, we acknowledge children who have demonstrated these values.

-Our visitor from St. Peter's Church (Father Tom Holme) regularly leads our worship to help us reinforce our understanding of each value as he shares stories from the Bible and reflects on what they mean for us in our every day life.
+Our visitor from St. Peter's Church (Reverend Lisa Cornell) regularly leads our worship to help us reinforce our understanding of each value as she shares stories from the Bible and reflects on what they mean for us in our every day life.
 Children have opportunities to plan, prepare and lead worship for the whole school through the school faith group, the Leading Lights and also as they organise worship at key points in the Christian calendar for the whole school community.